abhibisht89/Keras_practice/README.md

 I have uploaded my saved  model as well.<br>

-I am able to achive 99.2% accuaracy by tuning the parameters.
+I am able to achive 97.2% accuaracy on validation data by tuning the parameters.